 TrashMasters!
-Team Up to Clean Up rewards cash prizes to schools that conceive, design, and implement innovative cleanup, beautification, or reclamation projects in their boroughs.
+Team Up to Clean Up rewards cash prizes to schools that conceive, design, and implement innovative cleanup, beautification, or reclamation projects, including school gardens.

 The 2014 winners received $10,000 for Citywide Winners; $5,000 for Borough Winners; $2,500 for Borough Runners-Up, and $1,250 for Honorable Mention — plus $1,000 for Golden Shovel Award winners in each borough.
 Award levels change year-to-year based on available funding.